For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 The acquisition of the shares is followed by a retention period of one year.

-In addition, the Chief Executive Officer and Deputy Chief Executive Officers are required to hold, until they leave office, 30% of the shares acquired each year.
+In addition, the senior executives are required to hold, until they leave office, 30% of the shares acquired each year.

 Follow info